Skip to main content

-The WebSocket stream is the easiest way to get real-time swap data into a browser, dashboard, or low-volume server.
+The swaps WebSocket is the easiest way to get real-time DEX trades into a browser, dashboard, or low-volume server.
 For higher throughput, see gRPC.
+For live OHLCV bars, see OHLCV candles.
+Pump.fun mint / graduation events stream from this same socket — join the latest, graduating, and graduated discovery rooms.

 When to use WebSocket